leemunroe/responsive-html-email-template/readme.md

 # Responsive HTML Email Template

-Notice: This is a fork of the [Free Responsive HTML Email Template](https://github.com/leemunroe/responsive-html-email-template) repository by [Lee Munroe](https://github.com/leemunroe).
+Note: this is a fork of the [Free Responsive HTML Email Template](https://github.com/leemunroe/responsive-html-email-template) repository by [Lee Munroe](https://github.com/leemunroe).

+Example preview:

 <img src="example-preview.png?v=a1" alt="Simple HTML Email Template" width="700">

 ## Inline your CSS before sending

 Email is notorious for inconsistent CSS support.
-Therefore you should always inline your CSS and send a test to yourself before sending.
+You should always inline your CSS and send a test to yourself before using this template in your system.

 ### Sending emails directly from your codebase or using a developer service?